ZakariaBensaid/MultiHawkes/README.md

 # MultiHawkes

-MultiHawkes is a project for simulating Hawkes processes using C++ and Python 3.10.14.
+MultiHawkes is a project for simulating multivariate Hawkes processes using C++ and Python 3.10.14.

 ## Installation in Windows